saptarshi126/Recommender-System-Project/README.md

 # Movie-Recommendation-System-Using-Python
+saptarshi kundu
+229310147
  In this python project where using Pandas library we will find correlation and created basic Movie Recommender System with Python.

-It is an extension from the project: https://github.com/krishnaik06/Movie-Recommender-in-python
+It is an extension from the project: https://github.com/saptarshi126/Movie-Recommender-in-python

 The Dataset used is a subset of MovieLens Dataset.